marijkaengel/analytics-apis/src/pages/2.0/endpoints/data-repair/server-call-estimate.md

 ---
 title: Server call estimate endpoint
-description: Estimate the number of server calls a data repair job costs.
+description: Estimate the size of a data repair job.
 ---

 # Server call estimate endpoint

 The `/serverCallEstimate` endpoint calculates the number of server calls for the given report suite and date range provided.
-It also returns a `validationToken`, which is is used required to successfully create a data repair job.
+It also returns a `validationToken`, which is passed to `/job` in the `validationToken` query string parameter.

 You can calculate the approximate cost of a repair job with the following formula: